elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 - Trinity must be installed on your device
 - Connect your device to your computer using a USB cable.
-- Make sure adb is in your path.
+- Make sure android adb is in your path.

 Enter your app's folder in a terminal then run the following command: